UK data protection law gives people a wider range of rights in relation to their personal data. The rights are as follows:

 One of the most common ways in which people exercise their data protection rights is to request a copy of the information an organisation holds about them.

-If you would like to make a request to UEA for the data we hold about you, see our webpage 'requests for personal information'.
+If you would like to make a request to UEA for the data we hold about you, see Requests for personal information.

 The ways in which the University typically uses personal data are set out in our main privacy notices.

-If you have any concerns about how the University uses your data, or would like us to help you exercise your rights as listed above, contact the University's Information Compliance team.
+If you have any concerns about how the University uses your data, or would like us to help you exercise your rights, contact us at email@example.com.